pingcap/docs/br/use-br-command-line-tool.md

 ### Decrypt backup data

-After the encrypted backup of the data, you need to pass in the corresponding decryption parameters to restore the data.
+After encrypting the backup data, you need to pass in the corresponding decryption parameters to restore the data.
+You need to ensure that the decryption parameters and encryption parameters are consistent.
 If the decryption algorithm or key is incorrect, the data cannot be restored.

-You need to ensure that the decryption parameters and encryption parameters are consistent.
-An example of decrypting the backup data is as follows:
+The following is an example of decrypting the backup data:

 {{< copyable "shell-regular" >}}